markgerald/connecting-flights/README.md

 ## Testing the application:

-THe aplication is deployed on AWS Lambda and can be tested by sending a POST request to the following URL: https://k7rt6og6p7.execute-api.us-east-1.amazonaws.com/dev/
+This aplication is deployed on AWS Lambda and can be tested by sending a POST request to the following URL: https://k7rt6og6p7.execute-api.us-east-1.amazonaws.com/dev/

-Send a post to URL with a body like this:
+Example of a valid request body:
 ```json
 {
   "departure": "DUB",